ARM-software/abi-aa/aadwarf64/aadwarf64.rst

     2. The mark on a frame recording that it uses non hint-space instructions for return address signing is information which can be used when unwinding.
        If the mark is absent and the PC value was used as a diversifier for signing, this indicates that the hint-space PACM instruction was used.
+It is required that a single method is used to sign and authenticate a pointer.

 .. raw:: pdf